 The Rhopoint Minimum Film Forming Temperature Bar (MFFT) is a self-contained bench top instrument used to determine the minimum film forming temperature and white point in paint and coatings such as water base coatings, polymer dispersions, synthetic latexes, and emulsion.
-It has electronically controlled heating and cooling with integral air processor.

 The “Minimum film-forming temperature” has been described as: “the minimum temperature at which a water-borne synthetic latex or emulsion will coalesce when laid on a substrate as a thin film”.
 “When this process occurs, in the absence of pigmentation or other opacifying material, a clear, transparent film is formed.
 At temperatures lower than the minimum, a white, powdery, cracked film will result”.
 The MFFT is usually closely related to the glass transition temperature Tg but not synonymous with it.
 While the Tg may be determined by predicted calculation, the MFFT is best determined by the use of the MFFT Bar.
 The basic principles of which are described in ASTM D 2354.
 The initial development of the MFFT Bar was carried out in I.C.I. laboratories and is presently produced by Rhopoint, LTD. Unit for Nitrogen supply only, no air processor fitted.

 |Parallel Tracks:||Using 1" cube applicator max 10 tracks|